joaquimserafim/vagrant-nodejs-redis-mongodb/README.md

+# Deprecated and unstable but welcome any PR that fixes the vulnerabilities and updates the Puppet Manifest

 <h2>Vagrant and Puppet configuration for NodeJS, Redis & MongoDB</h2>

 Vagrant configuration with puppet to create a Virtual Box machine with